rradams/MUSA550_Final/_posts/2022-12-14-regression.md

 * year built,
 * story height,
 * style of the home,
-* its distance to NC-540;
+* distance to NC-540;
-* its distance to the Raleigh city center,
+* distance to the Raleigh city center,
-* and its distance to the RDU airport.
+* and distance to the RDU airport.

 Home attributes, such as acreage, liveable square footage, style, story height, and year of build and sale are all typical features to include in a hedomic model of a home's value.
 I included the distance to NC-540 because of its importance to our central research question.